Zbee/UserSystem/Docs/config.md

 - `RECAPTCHA_LEVEL` (Not currently employed) This is an integer between 0 and 3 (inclusive: 0, 1, 2, or 3) that dictates how often reCAPTCHAs come up for users.
 0 = never; 1 = at registration; 2 = registration + logging in; 3 = registration + login + setting changes.
 You'll have to be mindful of what you set this to, because you're responsible for placing the reCAPTCHA forms on the pages that will need the reCAPTCHAs, the system will be checking if the reCAPTCHA was right, and if you didn't provide one then users' actions will fail 100% of the time.

-The following settings are only even necessary if you turned on 1 of the previous 2 settings.
+The following settings are only even necessary if you turned on the previous setting.

 - `RECAPTCHA_SITE_KEY` (Not currently employed, is environment variable, so you could set it elsewhere) This is your site key from reCAPTCHA.
 This is only necessary if you set `RECAPTHCA_LEVEL` to >= 1.